redhat-developer/vscode-java/README.md

   - `manual`: Manually reload the sources of the open class files
 * `java.edit.smartSemicolonDetection.enabled`: Defines the `smart semicolon` detection.
 Defaults to `false`.
 * `java.configuration.detectJdksAtStart`: Automatically detect JDKs installed on local machine at startup.
 If you have specified the same JDK version in `java.configuration.runtimes`, the extension will use that version first.
 Defaults to `true`.

-New in 1.26.0
-* `java.compile.nullAnalysis.nonnullbydefault`: Specify the NonNullByDefault annotation types to be used for null analysis.
-If more than one annotation is specified, then the topmost annotation will be used first if it exists in your project dependencies.
-This setting will be ignored if `java.compile.nullAnalysis.mode` is set to `disabled`.

 Semantic Highlighting
 ===============